marketingconvert youtube viewers to fans musiciansyoutube to spotify fan conversionturn youtube viewers into fansyoutube fan strategy

 Most artists treat the comment section as a validation scoreboard.
 It's actually a conversion mechanism.

 Here's how it works: when you reply to a comment, that person gets a notification.
 Notifications bring them back to the video.
 Every return visit adds watch time.
 More watch time signals the algorithm.
-More algorithm reach = more new viewers entering your funnel.
+More algorithm reach means more new viewers entering your funnel.

 Starter Plus Plan